Travel.State.Gov > International Travel > Country Information > Senegal International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Special Circumstances: Senegal is generally a very tolerant society, and 95 percent of the Senegalese population practice Islam.
+Special Circumstances: Senegal is generally a very tolerant society, with excellent relations between the approximately 95 percent of the Senegalese population who practice Islam and the remaining 5 percent that practice Christianity and other religions.
+Senegalese culture is conservative, however, particularly in rural regions.
 Be mindful of local social and cultural mores.

 Personal Identification: Senegalese law requires all persons to carry valid personal identification at all times, and authorities may detain anyone, including U.S. citizens, who do not cooperate and provide identification.
 However, to minimize inconvenience in the event of theft, it is recommended that U.S. citizens carry copies, rather than originals, of their passports and other identification documents

-Currency: Senegal’s currency is franc of the Communauté Financière d'Afrique (fCFA), which has an exchange rate fixed to the Euro.
-Senegal has a cash economy.
-Avoid using ATMs in Senegal.
-You may be able to transfer from the United States using one of the commercial wire-transfer companies.
+Currency: Senegal’s currency is the franc of the Communauté Financière d'Afrique (fCFA), which has an exchange rate fixed to the Euro.
+Senegal’s economy operates primarily on a cash basis.
+Credit cards are not widely accepted.
+Although ATMs are available in some areas (primarily Dakar), they are not always reliable and should generally be avoided.
+Mobile money services, using local cell phone accounts, are becoming more common.
+You may be able to transfer money from the United States using a commercial wire-transfer company.

 LGBTI Travelers: Same-sex sexual relations are criminalized in Senegal.
 LGBTI individuals routinely face discrimination.
 Under Article 319 of the Senegalese criminal code, “unnatural acts” are punishable by imprisonment of one to five years and a fine of fCFA 1,000,000 (USD $2,000).
-Several high-profile cases of arrest under these laws have occurred in recent years.
+While there have been none recently, several high-profile cases of arrest under these laws have occurred in the past.

 Travelers Who Require Accessibility Assistance.
 There are almost no accommodations made for individuals with disabilities in Senegal.
 The few that exist are inadequate or very different from what you will find in the United States.